About the Garlic Farm

 During our first years of growing, we experimented with other varieties, but this one works best for us and our customers.

 For more details about our garlic and how to use it in he kitchen, see our garlic page.
 For Gary's advice for raising garlic in your garden, see our growing page.

 We open up the barn for two weekends in mid-June for garlic scapes.
 The exact dates depend upon the weather and how quickly the garlic plants develop in the spring.

 Sign up for the scape-season alerts from our newsletter or check our home page or Facebook page for the dates and times each June.

 Then open 10 am to

 Please check the

-farmstand page of our web site or sign up for the email newsletter to see what's available during the season.
+home page of our web site to see what's available this week or sign up for the e-mail newsletter (click the blue button to the left) to receive regular notices about what's available during the season.

 We hope to see you at the farm during the season.
 Thank you for supporting the Garlic Farm.